azureautomation/azure-automation-ise-addon/README.md

 To install from PowerShell Gallery:
 * Open the PowerShell console as an administrator
 * Run `Install-Module AzureAutomationAuthoringToolkit`
-* Run `Install-AzureAutomationIseAddOn`
-* From now on, opening the PowerShell ISE should automatically load the Azure Automation ISE add-on.
+* Running `Import-Module AzureAutomationAuthoringToolkit` in the PowerShell ISE will load the Azure Automation ISE add-on.

 ### From Source
 To build from source: